foothill-security/secure-code-training/lab-setup.md

 ## Code Review Account
 There will be snippets of code provided within this repo.
 Your task will be to create issues or pull requests (PRs) against those code snippets.
 You may use an existing github account or an account can be provided for you for this training in the case you do not have one, or do not wish to use your own account.
+We will take care of this on day 2.

 Once you have an account, review the doc on [pull requests (PRs)](pull-requests.md)